-Whether you are living with children, parents, or roommates who don’t know you’re an adult entertainer, this post is for you!
-This is my ultimate guide to camming when you have company over and want to make sure nobody finds out.
+Adult entertainers and cammodels often find themselves living under a layer of secrecy and need some privacy during working hours.
+However, this isn’t always possible when a performer is living with young kids, older parents, or nosy roommates who don’t know you’re an adult entertainer.
+This is my ultimate guide to camming for models who either don’t live alone, or often have company over and need to work with peace of mind.
 I have lived in several different homes with family and roommates and have had to cam discreetly without anybody finding out that I take off my clothes for a living.

 This is my guide to camming secretly no matter how many people are in the house!
 There are THREE main components that I thought were most important to cover:

 - PRIVACY (making sure nobody can see you)

 - SOUND (making sure nobody can hear you)

 - TRACKING (making sure you know where others in the house are)

 WATCH THE VIDEO VERSION BELOW!
 Or keep scrolling to READ the full write up!

 Obviously the best situation for camming while having others live with you is to simply work when they are out of the house.
 When adults are at work and the kids are at school.

 Since the pandemic, most people are working from home and kids are going to school online with remote learning, and camming at night only can be hard if you’re not used to staying up late.
 Also, the everyday noises are much quieter at night and people can be light sleepers, or more attuned to any sounds you might make.

 I’m going to assume that you have a private room with a locked door all to yourself to work out of, whether it’s a bedroom or a basement or a closet, you want to make sure you have a private space all to yourself to set up your cam battlestation.